 You must keep searching, analyzing, and optimizing your keywords to stay competitive.
-But a common question from Scope users is: How do I begin my Amazon keyword research for my product in the first place?
+But a common question from Seller Labs Pro users who use the Scope tool is: How do I begin my Amazon keyword research for my product in the first place?

 The truth is that there are loads of ways to find good Amazon keywords for your products.
-Let’s take a look at three keyword research strategies I consider on the must-do list, and how Scope can help.
+Let’s take a look at three keyword research strategies I consider on the must-do list.

-Obviously, my first tip is to use Scope the Amazon keyword research tool, to help with your keyword research.
+Obviously, my first tip is to use the Scope tool in Seller Labs Pro to help with your keyword research.
 If you’re an advanced user, you already know that Scope shows you the Amazon keywords that are driving organic sales for your ASINs.
 We rank these keywords, and we also provide CPC, user-search-term connections, and the estimated sales the keyword has generated for a particular ASIN in the past 30 days.

 2. Use Amazon’s User Search Term Report